alvesand/SISG_Labs_Modules_9_and_12/README.md

 * **SISG_M12_Lab3:** This scripts gives some examples on how to perform a complete mixed model analysis in R. The following animal model is assumed: y = Xb + Zu + e.

-* **SISG_M12_Lab4:** This script gives some examples on how to perform a Genomic Prediction Analysis in R. The main package used is the [BGLR](https://cran.r-project.org/web/packages/BGLR/BGLR.pdf)
+* **SISG_M12_Lab4:** This script gives some examples on how to perform a Genomic Prediction Analysis in R. The main package used is the [BGLR](https://cran.r-project.org/web/packages/BGLR/BGLR.pdf).

 * **SISG_M12_Lab5:** This script gives some examples on how to perform a Genome Wide Association Study (GWAS) in R. Different strategies of data correction are used to compare the influence on the results.
 The main package for this Lab is the [gaston](https://cran.r-project.org/web/packages/gaston/gaston.pdf).

+# **About the data used**

+Some Labs use external dataset that are provided in this repository.
+The Necessary datasets are:

+* **beetle data.txt**: A txt data containing the pedigree information (Sire, Dam, Progeny), the trait observation (value) and the trait identification.
+The dataset contains two traits: fec and mass.

+* **IntMap.csv**: This is a csv document containing the data generated for a backcross scheme.
+The first row contains the information about the phenotype, sex and the markers identification.
+The second row indicates the chromosome ID.
+Third row indicates the marker position.
+The genotypes are coded as A (homozygous animals) and H (Heterozygous animals), sex is coded as 0 (Male) and 1 (female).

+* **ysim**